 I began to get excited as I laid eyes on this mysterious new land from a distance….
 What secrets lay sleeping in those hills?

 As the waters changed from sapphire to emerald the waves subsided, and we came into the protection of the island's natural harbor.
-Fred went up on deck to set the anchor while Jon prepared the landing craft.
+Fred went up on deck to set the anchor while Jon made ready the landing craft.

 Well, here we were.